 Individuals representing critical professions that will complement the expertise on the Boulder Arts Commission including curators, educators, non-profit managers, and other fields.

-Diversity of all kinds will be sought to encourage equity and include the perspectives of those from different cultural backgrounds, differently abled people, genders, and ages.
+Diversity of all kinds will be sought to encourage equity and include the perspectives of those from different cultural backgrounds, genders, and ages, as well as differently abled people.

 PANEL PROCESS (updated)

-- Wednesday, November 15, 6 p.m.: Interviews at Boulder Arts Commission Meeting
+- Thursday, November 1 at 6 p.m.: Interviews at a Boulder Arts Commission Meeting Special Meeting